 Access management

 Users are identified through X.509 certificates as members of a Virtual Organization groups.
 Authorization is based on VO user membership and roles, and is usually managed at a VO-level instead of a per-user level.
 VO access requests are typically handled through Service Requests to the relevant Service Desk.
-Currently EGI lacks a acommon process for user access management adopted across all Resource Centres.
+Currently EGI lacks a common process for user access management adopted across all Resource Centres.

 Gap Analysis.
 This process requires further development in EGI.